 Tyrannosaurus according to the most recent estimates could have only run at a maximum of 18 miles per hour.
 Though slower than other large carnivores such as lions and even other Dinosaurs like Allosaurus, this is still for an animal of this size very fast.
 It’s almost twice as fast as an elephant and about as fast as Rhino.
 It’s even faster than most human beings and most importantly than the majority of its intended prey species.
 Furthermore Tyrannosaurus’ stamina and huge body would have allowed it to maintain this speed over a very long period of time, meaning that even if you kept ahead of it at first, in the long run you could not outrun it.

 Tyrannosaurus Rex was a very tough animal.
 It had an incredible pain threshold and great healing capabilities.
 We know this because many Tyrannosaurus skeletons have been found with gruesome injuries which have healed.

-These include broken legs, broken ribs, even in one case a broken neck, bones that have been whacked by Anklyosaur clubs (which could swing with a force of over 4 tones) scratches made by Triceratops horns, and even bite marks made by other Tyrannosauruses.
+These include broken legs, broken ribs, (even in one case a broken neck!)
+Bones that have been whacked by Anklyosaur clubs (which could swing with a force of over 4 tones) scratches made by Triceratops horns such as the famous specimen Sue whose leg was punctured by a Triceratops, and even bite marks made by other Tyrannosaurus Rexes.

-Tyrannosaurus as you can see were more than capable of withstanding injuries that would have killed other animals
+Tyrannosaurus were more than capable of withstanding injuries that would have killed other animals